Stewart–Cassiar Highway

 The Stewart–Cassiar Highway, also known as the Dease Lake Highway and the Stikine Highway, as well as the Kitimat Highway from Kitimat to Terrace, is the northwestern-most highway in the Canadian province of British Columbia.
 A scenic route through some of the province's most isolated areas, the highway first gained designation as British Columbia Highway 37 in the year 1975.
 At that time, its southern terminus was at the community of New Hazelton on the BC Highway 16 (the Yellowhead Highway).
-In 1972, with the completion of a new bridge over the NASS River, the highway's Yellowhead junction was relocated to a point on Highway 16 just south of the site of Kitwanga.
+In 1972, with the completion of a new bridge over the Nass River, the highway's Yellowhead junction was relocated to a point on Highway 16 just south of the site of Kitwanga.
 Highway 37 was then extended south to Kitimat in 1986 superseding what was then designated Highway 25.
 At the north end, the highway briefly stretches into the Yukon, becoming Yukon Highway 37.

 Route details

-Highway 37 starts its 874 km (543 mi) journey in the south at Kitimat.
-59 km (37 mi) north, Highway 37 reaches Terrace, where it merges onto the Yellowhead Highway.
-The Yellowhead coincides with Highway 37 east for 91 km (57 mi) to Kitwanga Junction, where the Yellowhead diverges east.
+Highway 37 starts its 874 km journey in the south at Kitimat and 59 km north it reaches Terrace, where it merges onto the Yellowhead Highway.
+The Yellowhead coincides with Highway 37 east for 91 km to Kitwanga Junction, where the Yellowhead diverges east.

-North of the Yellowhead's Kitwanga junction, Highway 37 travels 76 km (47 mi) to Cranberry Junction, and then another 80 km (50 mi) north to Meziadin Junction, where Highway 37A begins and heads west via Bear River Pass to Stewart and Hyder, Alaska.
-Highway 37 travels north through the Skeena Mountains for 333 km (207 mi) to the Continental Divide communities of Eddontenajon, Iskut and Dease Lake, which straddles the Stikine and Dease River basins.
-Another 116 km (72 mi) north and Highway 37 reaches Jade City, where a junction to the former asbestos-mining community of Cassiar is located.
-North of Jade City, Highway 37 travels another 120 km (75 mi) to its crossing of the 60th parallel into the Yukon Territory, becoming Yukon Highway 37 and terminating at a junction with the Alaska Highway near Upper Liard just 3.4 km (2.1 mi) later.
+North of the Yellowhead's Kitwanga junction, Highway 37 travels 76 km to Cranberry Junction, and then another 80 km north to Meziadin Junction, where Highway 37A begins and heads west via Bear River Pass to Stewart and Hyder, Alaska.
+Highway 37 travels north through the Skeena Mountains for 333 km to the Continental Divide communities of Eddontenajon, Iskut and Dease Lake, which straddles the Stikine and Dease River basins.
+Another 116 km north and Highway 37 reaches Jade City, where a junction to the former asbestos-mining community of Cassiar is located.
+North of Jade City, Highway 37 travels another 120 km to its crossing of the 60th parallel into the Yukon Territory, becoming Yukon Highway 37 and terminating at a junction with the Alaska Highway near Upper Liard just 3.4 km later.
 According to the British Columbia Ministry of Transportation, "Most of the route is hard surface (either pavement or sealcoat) with approximately 1 km of gravel."